Toxic plants

 Is Branching Ivy or California Ivy Toxic To Cats?

-Triterpenoid saponins are hederagenins that are made up of a variety of acids and create a foaming reaction.
-When swallowed by cats, this chemical reaction causes immediate, painful stinging and burning of the mouth.
-Both the digestive and respiratory mucous membranes are directly affected by saponins.
+Branching Ivy contains Triterpenoid saponins, which are harmful to cats.
+These saponins are hederagenins made up of various acids that produce a foaming reaction.
+When ingested by cats, they result in immediate, painful stinging and burning sensations in the mouth.
+The chemical compounds in these saponins directly affect both the digestive and respiratory mucous membranes.

 Clinical Signs of Branching Ivy Poisoning in Cats